-ACSUS (Academic and Career Socialization for Underrepresented Students), Lead-Principle Investigator
+ACSUS (Academic and Career Socialization for Underrepresented Students), Lead-Principal Investigator

-ACSUS began in 2014 and is a longitudinal study (with co-PIs Rachelle Winkle-Wagner, University of Wisconsin-Madison and Dorian L. McCoy, University of Tennessee, Knoxville) examining the academic and career socialization experiences of Students of Color in higher education.
-This study explores how one program, Project Scholar, supports Students of Color in developing competencies for success in education, exposes students to undergraduate research, and creates a space where students maintain their cultural identities as part of their scholarly pursuits.
+ACSUS is four year longitudinal case study (with co-PIs Rachelle Winkle-Wagner, University of Wisconsin-Madison and Dorian L. McCoy, University of Tennessee, Knoxville) examining the critical bi-directional academic and career socialization experiences of BIPOC students in higher education.
+This study explores how one program, Project Scholar, supports BIPOC students in expanding their competencies for success in education, exposes students to undergraduate research, and creates a space where students maintain their cultural identities as part of their scholarly pursuits.
 This study examines the role of Project Scholar in fostering students’ dispositions towards career and graduate school aspirations.
-Interviews were conducted with a cohort of students, program staff and program alumni.
+Interviews were conducted with a cohort of students, program staff, and program alumni.
 This study is funded by a seed grant from the University of Wisconsin-Whitewater.

-Undocumented Students in Higher Education (USHE), Principle Investigator
+Undocumented Students in Higher Education (USHE), Principal Investigator